 - 2 medium cloves garlic, smashed, peeled, and minced

-- 3 tablespoons lemon juice, plus 1 teaspoon lemon zest reserved for garnish
+- 3 tablespoons lemon juice, plus 1 teaspoon lemon zest reserved for salad

 - 6 oil-packed anchovy fillets